rust-lang/wg-async/src/vision/status_quo/alan_builds_a_cache.md

 * Futures can be "canceled" at any await point.
 Authors of futures must be aware that after an await, the code might not run.
     * This is similar to `panic` safety but way more likely to happen
 * Futures might be polled to completion causing the code to work.
 But then many years later, the code is changed and the future might conditionally not be polled to completion which breaks things.
-* The burden falls on the user of to poll to completion, and there is no way for the lib author to enforce this - they can only document this invariant.
+* The burden falls on the user of the future to poll to completion, and there is no way for the lib author to enforce this - they can only document this invariant.
 * Diagnosing and ultimately fixing this issue requires a fairly deep understanding of the semantics of futures.
 * Without a Barbara, it might be hard to even know where to start: No lints are available, Alan is left with a normal debugger and `println!`.